jamesmichaelmaltby/JamesMichaelMaltby/cmalt.md

 > The broad range of communication, information and related technologies that can be used to support learning, teaching, and assessment.
 >
-> – Association for Learning Technology
+> – Association for Learning Technology, ['CMALT Guidelines'](https://www.alt.ac.uk/sites/alt.ac.uk/files/CMALT%20Guidelines_2018_NC_ND.pdf)

 The principles and values of the CMALT scheme are:
 > * A commitment to exploring and understanding the interplay between technology and learning.